Sunday 18th April 2021

 Sunday 6th December 2020

 After a coffee I walked out to the beach and found a Coal Tit with the mobile tit flock.
-As a Snow Bunting had been reported yesterday flying from Hill Head towards Lepe I decided to walk out along the beach hoping it might have relocated to Needs Ore.
-Unfortunately, the only passerines I saw were half a dozen Skylark and a flyover Siskin.
+As a Snow Bunting had been reported yesterday flying from Hill Head towards Lepe I decided to walk out along the beach hoping it might have relocated to NO. Unfortunately, the only passerines I saw were half a dozen Skylark and a flyover Siskin.
 Oystercatchers and Turnstones accompanied me as I walked the length of the shingle spit.

 Oystercatcher and Meadow Pipit